 I have experienced very severe Major Depressive Disorder.
 It lasted for years.
 I felt sad and hopeless most of the time during that period.
 I have thankfully been able to come out the other side of Depression.
 Here’s how I have managed to overcome it:

 Medication can work by balancing chemicals in your brain.

 I have tried a lot of medications for my mental health.
 I have lost count I been on so many.
 Some worked and some didn’t.
-I am currently taking an anti-psychotic called Invega sustenna and it is working wonders on keeping my mood episodes at bay.
+I am currently taking an anti-psychotic called Vraylar and it is working wonders on keeping my mood episodes at bay.
 I know medication isn’t right for everyone but if other treatments aren’t working, medication can be a great option.

 Anti-depressants are usually the first medication given for people dealing with low moods.
 Anxiety Disorders can come along with Depression so you might try anxiety medication as well.
 Although not everyone will experience increased anxiety with Depression.
 Sometimes an anti-psychotic will be used if other treatments haven’t worked or you have treatment resistant Depression.

 The anti-depressants I have tried are Prozac, Lexapro, and Cymbalta.
 None of them ended up working for me though because it turns out that I have Bipolar Disorder.
 Sometimes anti-depressants can induce hypomanic or manic episodes in people with Bipolar Disorder.
 If you want to learn more about Bipolar Disorder then click here.
 I didn’t have any major side effects from those medications besides the mood shifts.
 Just because they didn’t work for me doesn’t mean that they couldn’t for you.